How to find the best quality packaging boxes?

 Four Simple Tests You Can Do Today

 Back in my factory I built a DIY test corner.
 I stole the idea from a German mentor who swore by “floor-level science.”
-First is the compression test: stack fifty filled boxes for twenty-four hours; any bulge bigger than 5 mm means weak flutes.
-Second is edge crush: clamp a 25 mm strip vertical and apply force until collapse; acceptable minimum is 44 kN/m for double-wall.
+First is the compression test4: stack fifty filled boxes for twenty-four hours; any bulge bigger than 5 mm means weak flutes.
+Second is edge crush5: clamp a 25 mm strip vertical and apply force until collapse; acceptable minimum is 44 kN/m for double-wall.
 Third is the standard 1.2 m drop on all faces, edges, and corners; record dent depth.
-Fourth is humidity soak: place samples in a 90 % RH chamber for six hours, then retest compression.
-Fail any one, and production stops.
+Fourth is humidity soak6: place samples in a 90 % RH chamber for six hours, then retest compression.
+Fail any one, and production stops.\

 A short reference sheet sits on the wall: